FWU-DE/licence-connect/README.md

 On the server, instead of providing the environment variables directly to the docker compose command, there is an `.env` file located in the app folder in which all required environment variables must be set.

+### Rendering the Architectural Documentation

+The architectural documentation and it's diagrams can be rendered using either:

+* VSCode with the [AsciiDoc](https://marketplace.visualstudio.com/items?itemName=asciidoctor.asciidoctor-vscode) extension and kroki enabled
+(this is also recommended in the repo settings)
+* IntelliJ (Kroki needs to be enabled manually)

 ## Mock Licence Servers

 To allow easy local testing and testing without being dependent on the availability of external systems, we provide a mock for every licence server we support in `src/mock-licence-servers`.